HarveyD/react-component-library/README.md

 }
 ```

+See: https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties for more information about CSS Variables.

 ## Additional Help

 ### Dark Mode

 The example component `TestComponent` respects the user's dark mode operating system preferences and renders the component in the appropriate theme.

 This is achieved by using the media query: `@media (prefers-color-scheme: dark)` in combination with CSS variables.
-The colours that change depending on dark mode preference can be found in [`src/variables.scss`](src/variables.scss).
-Example usage of these variables can be found within [`src/TestComponent/TestComponent.scss`](src/TestComponent/TestComponent.scss).
+The colours that change depending on dark mode preference can be found in [`src/index.css`](src/index.css).
+Example usage of these variables can be found within [`src/TestComponent/TestComponent.css`](src/TestComponent/TestComponent.css).

 Read https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme for more details.

-### Using Alternatives to Sass
+### Using CSS Preprocessors

-#### Less or Stylus

-The Rollup plugin `rollup-plugin-postcss` supports Sass, Less and Stylus:
+The Rollup plugin [`rollup-plugin-postcss`](https://github.com/egoist/rollup-plugin-postcss) supports Sass, Less and Stylus:

+- For Sass, install less: `yarn add node-sass --dev`
 - For Stylus, install stylus: `yarn add stylus --dev`
 - For Less, install less: `yarn add less --dev`

-You can then remove `node-sass` from your dependencies.

 #### CSS Modules